diemnguyen944/test_repo/docs/mPass_server_project-brief.md

 ## Proposed Solution

 **Core Concept and Approach:**
 We will build the **mPass Personal Data Framework**, a federated data ecosystem that allows Askii.ai to function as a hyper-personalized AI assistant.
-Instead of creating a centralized data vault, this framework enables Askii.ai to securely access a user's distributed personal data where it already lives (e.g., in their MO's systems, Gmail, etc.) via MCP (Model Context Protocol).
-Every data access request is authenticated and explicitly consented to in real-time by the user through their mPass, which is anchored in the trusted relationship they have with their Membership Organization (MO).
+Instead of creating a centralized data vault, this framework enables Askii.ai to securely access a user's distributed personal data where it already lives (e.g., in their MO's systems) via MCP (Model Context Protocol).
+Users authenticate and provide explicit consent through their mPass when connecting to each MCP server, establishing an ongoing trusted connection anchored in their relationship with their Membership Organization (MO).

 **Key Differentiators from Existing Solutions:**
 - **Leverages Existing Trust:** The framework is built on the pre-existing, trusted relationship between the user and their MO, overcoming the major trust hurdle faced by new, standalone "memory vault" services.